 Welcome to the Department of Computing webpages on student wellbeing.
 We believe that successful students require both excellent academic and pastoral support.
-On these pages, you will find information on where to find wellbeing support in the department, in the wider College and you will also find information on external organisations, under ‘other sources of help’.
+On these pages, you will find information on where to find wellbeing support in the department and in the wider College.
+You will also find information on external organisations, under ‘other sources of help’.
 See ‘Events’ for information on upcoming events, such as workshops and training, and ‘Newsletters’ contains the archive of old Newsletters.

 Your personal tutor is there to support you in your personal, general academic, and professional development.
 Through regular contact and the establishment of a supportive and professional relationship, the Personal Tutors maintain an overview of their tutees' academic progress and development as well as an overview of their tutees' wellbeing.

-The role of Wellbeing Advisor is a new post and enhances the support students receive from their personal tutors.
-Michelle will develop resources, run workshops and awareness-raising events to which you will be invited.
-Michelle is also available to speak to on a one-to-one basis on a wide range of issues including settling into college life, relationships and friendship or family worries, mental health, loneliness, concerns about substance or alcohol misuse.
+The role of Wellbeing Advisor is to enhance the support students receive from their personal tutors.
+Caroline develops resources, runs workshops and offers awareness-raising events to which you will be invited.
+Caroline is also available to speak to on a one-to-one basis on a wide range of issues including settling into college life, relationships and friendship or family worries, mental health, loneliness, concerns about substance or alcohol misuse.

 Departmental Disability Officer – Dr Thomas Lancaster